Home on Spotify for Artists

 Context

-At the time S4A provided a collection of tools, but they don’t tell a cohesive story or provide actions to help empower and guide artists in their careers.
+At the time Spotify for Artists provided a collection of tools, but they don’t tell a cohesive story or provide actions to help empower and guide artists in their careers.

-By developing a relationship between artists and our platform, we can help artists feel supported, empowered, & proud and guide them to take actions that further our goals of building a two sided creator marketplace.
+By developing a relationship between artists and our platform, we can help artists feel supported, empowered, and proud by guiding them to take actions that further our goals of building a two sided creator marketplace.

 Team